github/opensource.guide/introduction/getting-your-project-on-github/index.md

 ![Screenshot of pushing in Mac app](mac-push.jpg)

-Click the "Push to GitHub" button in the upper-right corner and GitHub Desktop will ask you what kind of repository to create:
+Click the "Publish" button in the upper-right corner and GitHub Desktop will ask you what kind of repository to create:

 * **Public repository**  — Anyone can see a public repository, but you choose who can commit (make changes) to it.
 You can create as many public repositories as you want on GitHub.com for free.